ericgitonga/utilities/file_organizer/readme.md

 ## Overview

 File Organizer is a simple yet powerful Python script that helps you clean up directories with mixed file types.
-It scans a specified directory, identifies each file's extension, creates subdirectories for each file type, and moves files to their corresponding type directories.
+It scans a specified directory, identifies each file's extension, creates a "processed" directory with subdirectories for each file type, and moves files to their corresponding type directories.

 ## Features

 - **Automatic Organization**: Organizes files based on their extensions
+- **Centralized Processed Folder**: Places all organized files in a "processed" directory
 - **Custom Directory Support**: Specify any directory to organize
 - **Duplicate Handling**: Automatically adds suffixes to prevent overwriting existing files
 - **Progress Tracking**: Shows real-time feedback on files being moved